MohanKrishnaMCP/merge_json_files_script/README.md

 # merge_json_files_script
-Python script to merge multiple files with same Json suffix in name into one Json file.
-Accepts max file size for output Json files and creates new file if one files is not enough
+Python script to merge multiple JSON files with same suffix as name into one (or more) Json file.

 -------------------------------------------------------------
 #Description: